Galeria-Kaufhof/web-eventsourcing/draft-kiessling-web-eventsourcing-00.md

 published at a particular URI SHOULD NOT change over time.
 Likewise, the URI for a particular archive document SHOULD NOT change over time.

+The following link relations are used to tie subscription and archived feeds together:

+- "prev-archive" - A URI that refers to the immediately preceding event archive document.

+- "next-archive" - A URI that refers to the immediately following event archive document.

+- "current" - A URI that, when dereferenced, returns a feed document containing the most recent event entries in the feed.

+Subscription documents and archive documents MUST have a "prev- archive" link relation, unless there are no preceding archives available.
+Archive documents SHOULD also have a "next-archive" link relation, unless there are no following archives available.

+Archive documents SHOULD indicate their associated subscription documents using the "current" link relation.

+Archive documents SHOULD also contain an fh:archive element in their head sections to indicate that they are archives. fh:archive is an empty element; this specification does not define any content for it.

 Consuming